Smooth Collaboration

 The final stage of the conflict has been reached.
 The individual is so hurt that they are prepared to fall into the abyss themselves if they can drag the – in their view – guilty perpetrator into the abyss with them.

-Unresolved conflicts cause financial losses through:
+Unresolved conflicts cause financial losses²

 Demotivation